-The Falmouth Heights portion of the LPSSA was available June 1 2016; Falmouth Heights property owners were requested to complete their connections by June 1 2017.
-The remainder of the service area, including Maravista and Falmouth Heights is available as of April 13, 2017; owners of properties in this portion of the sewer service area are asked to complete their sewer connections by April 13, 2018.
+The Falmouth Heights portion of the LPSSA was available June 1 2016; the deadline for connection of Falmouth Heights area property owners was extended to November 30, 2017.
+The remainder of the service area, including Maravista and Falmouth Heights was available as of April 13, 2017; owners of properties in this portion of the sewer service area are asked to complete their sewer connections by April 13, 2018.

-For multi-family or commercial property connections, all required permits must be applied for individually, as they would be normally for any construction project; application for these permits may begin April 13, 2017 as well.
+For multi-family or commercial property connections, all required permits must be applied for individually, as they would be normally for any construction project.

 Sewer Connection Permits – Single Family Residential